Historical Religious Buildings (Self Guided), Palermo

 4) La Martorana (Martorana Church) (must see)

-La Martorana is also known as The Church of Saint Mary of the Admiral.
-The admiral was George of Antioch, a Syrian Christian and principal minister of King Roger II of Sicily.
-George was not only the King's main man, he founded this Eastern Orthodox church.
+Martorana church, also known as the Church of Saint Mary of the Admiral, was founded by George of Antioch, a Syrian Christian who served as the principal minister and admiral of King Roger II of Sicily.
+One of the most powerful figures at the Norman court, George commissioned the church as his personal foundation, originally following the Byzantine rite, though it was not formally Eastern Orthodox in the modern sense.

 5) Chiesa di Santa Caterina (Church of Saint Catherine)